phanirithvij/dotfiles-yadm/.config/awesome/lain/wiki/Utilities.md

 * Set `followtag = true` if [experiencing issues with multiple screens](https://github.com/lcpz/lain/issues/346).
 * If you have a `awful.client.setslave` rule for your application, ensure you use an exception for `QuakeDD` (or your defined `name`).
 Otherwise, you may run into problems with focus.
 * If you are using a VTE-based terminal like `termite`, be sure to set [`argname = "--name %s"`](https://github.com/lcpz/lain/issues/211).
+* If you are using a terminal that does not always set its `class_id` to your specified `name`, such as Alacritty, then toggling will not work.
+You can solve this issue as explained [here](https://github.com/lcpz/lain/issues/536#issuecomment-1180155486).

 Separators
 ----------